cutalion/jquery-disablewith/README.md

     $("a").disableWith();

 It will replace "Send request" words with "Processing..." before the request start, and turn it back on complete.
+It will also disable the `click` event on the element until the AJAX request complete.

 You can change the text: